Arlequin404/salud-link/services/patient/link-patient/README.md

 ## Description

-Retrieves a patient's information by ID from the `patient_db`.
+Links an existing patient to a new user by updating the `user_id`.

 ## Requirements